 The temporary residence card is an easily-obtained proof that you will have stayed in the Czech Republic before March 2019.
 Without the card, it will be significantly more difficult to prove the same after Brexit goes through.

-Obtaining one’s card is a simple thing.
-And it is for free.
-All it takes is about two visits to the Immigration office.
+Obtaining one’s card is a simple thing and it is for free.
+All it takes is two visits to the Immigration office or even better, an application form sent by post first.

 - Appointments may be scheduled at +420 543 213 313 or 543 214 316